isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Bukit Larangan: Early Singapore in Maps, Texts, and Artifacts.md

 **Learn More About Professor John Miksic and the Archaeological Digs On Fort Canning Hill**

-Primary school history lessons teach that Sir Stamford Raffles founded Singapore in 1819.
-But excavation at Fort Canning by NUS Professor John N Miksic and archaeologists has proved that a large, diverse community thrived here more than 700 years ago.
-Find out in this video by NTUC on who he is.
+Primary school history lessons teach that Sir Stamford Raffles founded modern Singapore in 1819.
+However, archaeological excavations at Fort Canning, led by Professor John Miksic from the National University of Singapore, and other archaeologists over the years, have shown that there was already a large and diverse community thriving on the island more than 700 years ago.
+So who is Professor John Miksic?
+Find out more in this video by the National Trades Union Congress (NTUC) Singapore.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5aVKLnfmL2s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In addition, the National Museum of Singapore also has a short video that showcases the key archaeological finds on Fort Canning Hill.
-Watch it here nad learn what they are and their significance.
+In addition, the National Museum of Singapore has a short video showcasing the key archaeological finds on Fort Canning Hill.
+Watch it here and learn what they are and their significance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZAVuE2Ehtp4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>